qcm/nvmMerger/README.md

-# nvmtool
+# NvmUtility
 ## Description
-nvmtool will merge multiple bin/text formated NVM files into one.
-If there are duplicated NVM tags, the second file's NVM will replace the first ones. nvmtool can also convert format between bin and nvm text format.
+NvmUtility will merge multiple bin/text formated NVM files into one.
+If there are duplicated NVM tags, the second file's NVM will replace the first ones.
+NvmUtility can also convert format between bin and nvm text format.
-If input file extension are nvm and output is bin, nvmtool will transfer file from nvm to bin.
+If input file extension are nvm and output is bin, NvmUtility will transfer file from nvm to bin.
 Vice versa.

-usage: nvmtool.py [-h] [-o output_file] input_files [input_files ...]
+usage: NvmUtility.py [-h] [-o output_file] input_files [input_files ...]

 ## NVM Format
 * First 4 bytes are irrelevant for BT SoC settings: